EvgeniyMukhamedjanov/liquid-ajax-cart/docs/releases/index.md

 * The `info` property is accepted within the `options` parameter of the `cartRequest*` functions.
 * All the controls and product forms add the `initiator` property for any request.
 * The `data-ajax-cart-quantity-input` sends data as the `FormData` object.
-* The `data-ajax-cart-form-error` attribute is remove.
+* The `data-ajax-cart-form-error` attribute is removed.
 * The `data-ajax-cart-messages` attribute is added.
 * The `messageBuilder`, `lineItemQuantityErrorText` and `requestErrorText` coniguration options are added.
 {%- endif -%}